Preparing to Sell Your Business Successfully

-Thinking of selling a business, consider the following statistics.
-In a survey of a broad cross-section of Merger and Acquisition (M&A) Advisors, one of the questions posed was, “What is the biggest challenge you face in your practice?”
-They were given eight choices including: lack of financing and not enough buyers.
+Thinking of preparing to sell your business, consider the following statistics.
+In a survey of a broad cross-section of Merger and Acquisition (M&A) Consultants, one of the questions posed was, “What is the biggest challenge you face in your practice?”
+They were given eight choices including lack of financing and not enough buyers.
 They were asked to pick their top three.
 The top answer was seller value expectations with a 68.9% response rate.
 I don’t understand why this is the biggest challenge our industry faces.
-From my perspective, this translates into a great deal of wasted effort on the part of our buyers, our seller clients and the M&A Advisor.
+From my perspective, this translates into a great deal of wasted effort on the part of our buyers, our seller clients and the M&A Adviser.
 Statistics show that the average business sale closing ratio is less than 76%.
 This is so important that I am going to say it again.
 The business sale closing ratio is less than 76%.
 It fails 24% of the time!
 Why is that?

 The following are 10 top key reasons why many businesses do not sell.

 - The business is extremely overpriced, in some cases by as much as 100%.